a-karma/Bogor_Workshop/DAY_4/Session3.md

 1   132539    132540    0.0   0.0   0.0   0.0   1.0   0.0   0.0   0.0   0.0   0.0
 ```

-> Food for thought: Do we have the same sites between .glf and .gpf?
-Are each of the samples having the same number of sites?
+> Food for thought: can you spot the formatting difference between the .glf and .gpf files?

 ### Task 2: Aligning genotype probability file with conservation score reference

-After obtaining the gpf file, we align the reference score that was premade (`SusScr11_107_sift_scores_chr1.bed`).
+We now need to intersect SIFT scores and the gpf file.
+The SIFT score based on the pig genome are found in this file `SusScr11_107_sift_scores_chr1.bed`.
 Let's have a look on this file using `head()` command.
 ```sh
 head SusScr11_107_sift_scores_chr1.bed
 1	204560	204561	A	1	0	0	0